 By now we all know that if we Google for information about Hawaii or visit HomeDepot.com to research weed wackers, we’ll see ads for vacation packages or gardening tools everywhere we go on the web for a week.
 It can feel a little Orwellian, and I appreciate the privacy concerns it makes very visceral, but I don’t complain when a perfectly timed ad saves me 20% on the road racing shoes I was going to buy anyway.

 It reminds me of the debate over high-frequency trading that Michael Lewis fired up last year when he painted high-frequency trading as a boogeyman with his book Flash Boys.
 In it he said the market is rigged because super-fast computers are snapping up fractions of a penny per share faster than even the other computers can see it happening.
-Investing legend John Bogle and others counter the “rigged” claim by questioning whether HFT really affects buy and hold investors since commissions, fund expenses and market makers’ spreads take much bigger bites out of their returns.
+Investing legend John Bogle and others counter the “rigged” claim by questioning whether HFT really affects buy and hold investors since they trade so little, and commissions, fund expenses and market makers’ spreads take much bigger bites out of their returns.
 Proponents of HFT also say the extra liquidity it provides means lower spreads for everyday investors, which more than makes up for the hundredth of a penny they get paid.

 Who’s right?
 It’s tough to say difinitively, but my point is, it’s very similar to the aforementioned online advertising example.
 Almost every major web site sells the screen real estate in front of your eyes, no longer to specific advertisers, but to specialized services that find the highest bidder across a sea of advertisers.
 These services track all of your browsing and searching to create a continuously updated profile of you, along with inventories of ads and the sites where they can be placed.
 Just like in financial markets, ad exchanges combine this data and use sophisticated algorithms to select the best available match between buyer (source of the ad) and seller (web site).
 And just like with financial trades, it all has to happen in microseconds – slowing down web response time to wait for ads is not acceptable to anyone.